grosscol/present-vagrant-docker/README.md

 Install VirtualBox.
   This is the underlying VM.
 You could use it directly with Oracle's GUI and command line tools if you wanted.
 Install Vagrant.
-  Because I would just end up writing a script to set up the VM for me.
+  Because I would just end up writing a script to set up the VM for me and vagrant.

 ### Make a Debian Box
 Common use cases: